runabol/tork-docs/src/app/mounter/page.md

 There are two types of `Mounter` implementations that are supported out of the box with Tork:

-1. `volume` - which mounts and unmounts docker volumes for the task.
+1. `volume` - which mounts and unmounts docker volumes for a given task.
-2. `bind` - which binds a host folder to a container folder.
+2. `bind` - which binds a host folder to a container folder for a given task.

 ## Registering a custom Mounter